joaquinpelle/Skylight.jl/docs/src/index.md

 \frac{\mathop{d}}{\mathop{d\lambda}} \left( \frac{I_\nu}{\nu^3}\right) = \frac{j_\nu}{\nu^2} - \nu \alpha_\nu \left( \frac{I_\nu}{\nu^3}\right) \,,
 ```

 where $\nu$ is the frequency, $I_\nu$ is the intensity of the radiation field, and $j_\nu$ and $\alpha_\nu$ are the emissivity and absorptivity coefficients of the medium, respectively.
-Skylight also has special functions for surface emission models with transport in vacuum, where the transport can be much simplified to just connecting the intensity of the radiation field between the emission and observation points.
-The inegration of the equations integration is performed with [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/).
+Skylight has a special treatment for surface emission models with transport in vacuum, like geometrically-thin accretion disks, where the transport can be reduced to the connection of the intensity of the radiation field between the emission and observation points using a Lorentz and geodesic invariant $I_\nu / \nu^3$.
+The inegration of the equations is performed with [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/).

-See [Getting started](@ref) for a quick start guide.
+For a quick start guide, see [Getting started](https://joaquinpelle.github.io/Skylight.jl/dev/gettingstarted/).
+Here is the full [API](@ref) (both the start guide and the API are under construction).
+Find the source code [here](https://github.com/joaquinpelle/Skylight.jl).

 ### Features